Ask The Expert

-Recently I saw a 64 year-old female patient with chronic urticaria (longer than 2 years) who took Echinacea capsules for 2 weeks and cleared completely.
+Recently, I saw a 64-year-old female patient with chronic urticaria (longer than 2 years) who took Echinacea capsules for 2 weeks and cleared completely.
 How do you explain this improvement?
-Please also comment on Autohemotherapy for this entity that some times does work in this entity.
+Please also comment on Autohemotherapy for this entity that sometimes does work.
 Thank you.

 Note: Please read disclaimer.
 Ask the Expert is for licensed physicians only.